booleanbites/houzi-doc/index.md

 Houzi a real estate mobile application for real estate agents and agencies.
 It is build with Flutter so it can be deployed to Android and iOS.

+> **Tip**: **Leverage AI for implementation!** Houzi now includes a built-in **AI Agent Skill** that allows coding assistants like Antigravity, Cursor, Claude, or Copilot to understand your app architecture and perform complex configurations automatically.
+[Learn how to use it](ai-agents/houzi_skill).

 ### Pathway

 We've compiled a list of the most required things that you need to do in order to launch the app on device.
 We assume you have a website setup with Houzez.
 We also assume that you've purchased [Houzi app from CodeCanyon](https://codecanyon.net/item/houzi-real-estate-app/39753350).